Who are you?

 God was able to become one of us because God related us to God’s self when he created us in his image.
 This being said, we can know God only if God reveals himself to us.
 To know God is not to describe God with terms that attempt to communicate God’s otherness and omnific existence.
 We can come to know God because God reveals himself in order to be known.
 Knowing God is a relational matter that is accomplished through the conduit of faith upon hearing the narrative of God’s self-revelation contained in scripture.

 Revelation questions all of reality.
 Revelation requires an abandonment of all contradictory theological concepts and subjects all thought to the content of the revelation.
 For this reason the Christian revelation is authoritative over contradictory portrayals of God in the Old Testament.
 The problem with these conflicting portrayals is in direct relation to how the writer perceives God in the world.
-In monotheism, God is responsible for everything – even the failed choices of human freedom.
+One example is the expression of Jewish monotheism that can be referred to as ‘radical monotheism’ in this view, God is responsible for everything – even the failed choices of human freedom.

 The portrayal of God in the Old Testament is subject to the consummate revelation of God in Christ found in the New Testament.
 This is a simple guideline for the Christian.
-When readings of the Old Testament conflict with the revelation of God in the New Testament the problem is not with God or even the text, it is with the imagination of the interpreter.
+When readings of the Old Testament conflict with the revelation of God in the New Testament the problem is not with God or even the text, it is with the interpreter’s knowledge of scripture and imagination.

 Literary criticism is essential for interpreting the OT in light of the NT revelation of God in Christ Jesus.
 For example reading Joshua requires recognizing the genre of the book as a conquest narrative.
 Conquest narratives serve nation states for co-opting the voice of God to justify the crimes against the former inhabitants of the land.
 The book of Joshua also contains literary hints that deconstruct the claims of God made in the book.
 The following piece from Joshua is one example.